 As a virtual assistant, you have your pick of services to offer.

-Be a general VA, and you can complete a slew of services for clients or specialize, and you can become known for one or a few offers.
 Many virtual assistants choose to specialize in automation because it is one of the most in-demand virtual assistant services for clients in all industries with both online and in-person business offerings.

 What are automation services?